coder-forge/chain-forge/README.md

 `Child`

-As `child` creation is protected by only allowing an owner address, we want to the public to be able to script calls to their `child` contract.
-We can't check that the call comes from the `owner` or `organiser` address's, so here we have a massive attack surface in the world of ethereum.

 A method that deals with fund transfere that is fully public.
+Along with an event log.

 ```javascript